DevExpress-Examples/approvals-test/README.md

 <!-- default badges end -->
 # approvals-test
 test repo for pr approvals test

+gantt is a boolean value. - for tests

 <!-- feedback -->
 ## Does this example address your development requirements/objectives?